SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/howto/display-as-charts.md

 ---
 uid: help-en-selection-display-as-charts
 title: Visualize selections with charts
-description: Once you have created a selection you can display your results visually for a more instant understanding of the data.
+description: After you have created a selection you can display your results visually for a more instant understanding of the data.
 This how-to guide will show you how to visualize selections with the help of charts in SuperOffice CRM.
 author: SuperOffice RnD
 so.date: 02.15.2023
 keywords: selection